WilsonBillkia/bane/README.md

 git clone https://github.com/WilsonBillkia/bane.git && cd bane
 ```

-Generate an rsa keypair in your home directory: (When prompted for a password just press enter twice - use an appropriate ISMS for your keys)
+Generate an rsa keypair in your working directory: (When prompted for a password just press enter twice)

 This is for the ethereum node
 ```
-ssh-keygen -f ~/vitalik
+ssh-keygen -f vitalik -C "ethereum node key"
 ```
 and for the Chainlink box
 ```
-ssh-keygen -f ./sergey
+ssh-keygen -f sergey -C "chainlink node key"
 ```

+You now have two keyfiles in your working directory.
+(WARNING - use appropriate ISMS for your keys)
+To copy the keys to the machines:

 # GETH Node
 System Requirements (Always check with offical Ethereum documentation)